Easy Christmas Cake Recipe – my mums

 - One by one add the eggs and beat well, adding the occasional spoon of the flour, to ensure it doesn't curdle

-- Add the vanilla Then fold in the remaining flour mix and mix
+- Fold in the remaining flour mix and mix

 - Then add all the remaining ingredients - stir well - you will end up with a big fruity cake mix and it will be quite firm